Jehovah's Witnesses practices: Funding of activities

 Jehovah's Witnesses fund their activities, such as publishing, constructing and operating facilities, evangelism, and disaster relief via donations.
-There is no tithing or collection, but on exceptional occasions, members are reminded to donate to the organization; Witnesses typically provide an opportunity for members of the public to make donations as they encounter them in their preaching work.
+There is no tithing or collection, but members are reminded to donate to the organization; Witnesses may provide an opportunity for members of the public to make donations as they encounter them in their preaching work.
 Donation boxes labeled for several purposes are located in Kingdom Halls and other meeting facilities.
 Generally there are contribution boxes for local operating expenses, a Kingdom Hall fund for helping Witnesses around the world to build Kingdom Halls, and a general fund for the "Worldwide Work", which includes the printing of literature, organization of conventions, supporting missionaries and disaster relief, and other operating expenses of the organization.

 The accounts (including donations) and the financial operation of the local congregation are reviewed monthly and posted on a congregation notice board.
 Donations are also accepted via mail, and the Watch Tower Bible and Tract Society can be named as a beneficiary to an estate, and also accepts donations in the form of life insurance policies, pension plans, bank accounts, certificates of deposit, retirement accounts, stocks and bonds, real estate, annuities and trusts.